-Figure SA-01.0 Business Plan submission
+Figure SA-02a.0 Business Plan submission structure

-- 1.5.
-Chapter 1 of Our Business Plan 2023 -2028 First Submission details our approach to managing our Business Plan development process.
-It sets out how we organised to develop our plan and the assurance programme that we applied to be confident that the plan is accurate and addresses stakeholder priorities. - 1.6.
-This document is a Supplementary Annex to Chapter 1. - 1.7.
-We appreciate that the readers of the WPD RIIO-ED2 Business Plan suite of documents will range from regulatory experts and well informed stakeholders, through to new customers who may have had little previous knowledge of WPD. - 1.8.
+- 1.6.
+This document is a Supplementary Annex to Chapter 1 of WPD's RIIO-ED2 Business Plan document.
+Annex: Governance and Assurance details our approach to managing our Business Plan development process.
+It sets out how we organised to develop our plan and the assurance programme that we applied to be confident that the plan is accurate and addresses stakeholder priorities. - 1.7.
+We appreciate that the readers of the WPD RIIO-ED2 Business Plan suite of documents will range from regulatory experts and well informed stakeholders through to new customers who may have had little previous knowledge of WPD. - 1.8.
 This document is aimed at readers who require a more detailed understanding of the commitments that will be delivered.

-A less detailed description of the outputs can be found in the Our Business Plan 2023 -2028 First Submission or An Overview of Our Business Plan 2023 2028 documents. - 1.9.
+1.9.
 This document is subdivided into the following sections: